reaktivity/reaktor.java/README.md

 # on explicit partition "part0" (optional: default to any partition)
 # with explicit correlation ${correlationId} (optional: default to any correlation)
 #
-# note: throttle (default "on") is not relevant on accept for "simplex" transmission (not writing)
+# note: throttle (default "stream") is not relevant on accept for "simplex" transmission (not writing)

 property routeRef ${nukleus:newRouteRef()}
 property correlationId ${nukleus:newCorrelationId()}